Install and Configure Distributed Marketing

 We talk more about each of these settings in later units.

 The final step in installing Distributed Marketing is configuring a secure connection between your Marketing Cloud account and your Sales, Service, Financial Services, or Community Cloud org.
+The secure connection facilitates API calls to Marketing Cloud so that you can distribute content to your business users, add their contacts to journeys, and more.
 We use named credentials with named principal identity type and OAuth 2.0 protocol to authenticate.

-To authenticate your Marketing Cloud account with your org, navigate in Salesforce to the Distributed Marketing Administration app.
-Select Add Business Unit and follow the steps provided by the Distributed Marketing installation wizard to add and authenticate up to 200 unique Marketing Cloud business units with your account.
+To authenticate a Marketing Cloud business unit with your org, navigate to the Distributed Marketing Administration app in Salesforce.
+Select Add Business Unit and follow the steps provided by the Distributed Marketing installation wizard to add up to 200 unique Marketing Cloud business units.
+Each business unit must have its own unique system user.
+To avoid issues with permissions and user changes, we recommend that you choose one dedicated user account to use exclusively for system authentication.

 You installed Distributed Marketing, set up permissions, and registered a business unit with Distributed Marketing.
-Next, we complete the initial setup and take a look at settings you use to manage the user experience with Distributed Marketing.
+Next, we walk through the initial setup process and look at the settings you use to manage the user experience with Distributed Marketing.